UKHomeOffice/application-container-platform/how-to-docs/drone-how-to.md

 The Docker-in-Docker (dind) service is no longer required.
 Instead, change Docker host to `DOCKER_HOST=tcp://172.17.0.1:2375` in the `environment` section of your pipline, and you will be able to access the shared Docker server on the drone agent.
 Note that it is only possible to run one Docker build at a time per Drone agent.

-Since priviliged mode was primarily used for docker in docker, you should remove the `priviliged: true` line from your .drone.yml.
+Since privileged mode was primarily used for docker in docker, you should remove the `privileged: true` line from your .drone.yml.

 You can also use your freshly built image directly and run commands as part of your pipeline.